openid/OpenYOLO-Spec/android/bbq.md

   request.
 - The 64-bit response ID unique to this response, copied from the request.

-Query responses are also represented as a protocol buffer messages.
 The response copies the request and response IDs from the request message, and may include a data-type specific response message, if necessary.
 The absence of a data-type specific response message is generally interpreted